David-Lor/python-qqddm/README.md

 Versions 0.y.z are expected to be unstable, and the API may change on Minor (y) releases.

+- 0.0.2
+  - Add new `x-sign` headers required by the API since 2022-12-06
+  - Add new custom exceptions based on errors returned by the API: `VolumnLimitQQDDMApiResponseException`, `AuthFailedQQDDMApiResponseException`, `NotAllowedCountryQQDDMApiResponseException`, `NoFaceInPictureQQDDMApiResponseException`
 - 0.0.1
   - Initial release:
     - Class-based interface.